Elm-R/Personal-Medicine-Tracker/README.md

 This project helps you keep track of your medicines, monitor expiry dates, and securely back up or interact with your inventory using AWS services like S3, SES, Lambda, EventBridge and CloudWatch.

-It also includes Terraform for infrastructure as code, Docker for containerization of components, and Kubernetes for orchestration and job execution.
+The project also uses Terraform for infrastructure as code, Docker for containerizing components, and Kubernetes for orchestration and job execution, including a MySQL database deployed as a Kubernetes Deployment.

 ## Core Features (Local)